 All payments received for a student are promptly applied to the student's account.
 Electronic payments are credited within the week they are received.
+GCSOM scholarships are applied to each student's account as of the first day of class.
 Outside scholarships are applied as received in conjunction with the Financial Aid Office.